'Serial killer' Border Patrol agent accused of 4 murders held on $2.5M bond

 Juan David Ortiz, 35, was arrested early Saturday after he was found hiding in a truck parked outside a Laredo hotel.
 He is charged with four counts of murder, as well as of aggravated assault with a deadly weapon and unlawful restraint.

 Webb County District Attorney Isidro Alaniz said Saturday that investigators "consider this to be a serial killer."
-He noted that all four of the murder victims worked as prostitutes and all four were shot in the head and left in a road in the rural south Texas county.
+He noted that all four of the dead had worked as prostitutes and all four were shot in the head and left in a road in the rural south Texas county.

-Authorities say the violence took place over 11 days, beginning with the Sept.
+Investigators said the violence took place over 11 days, beginning with the Sept.
 4 discovery of the remains of 29-year-old Melissa Ramirez.
 According to a police affidavit, Ortiz said he killed Ramirez, a mother of two, the previous day.

-A second victim, 42-year-old Claudine Anne Luera, was found shot and left in the road Thursday morning, badly injured but still alive, according to the affidavit.
+A second woman, 42-year-old Claudine Anne Luera, was found shot and left in the road Thursday morning, badly injured but still alive, according to the affidavit.

 The mother of five died at a hospital later that day.

 On Friday, according to the affidavit, Ortiz picked up a woman named Erika Pena.
-She told police she struggled with Ortiz inside his truck, where he pointed a pistol at her, but that she was able to flee.
+She told police she struggled with Ortiz inside his truck, where he pointed a pistol at her, but that she was able to escape.
 She made it to a gas station where she found a state trooper whom she asked for help.

+BORDER PATROL AGENT ARRESTED, ACCUSED OF KILLING 4 WOMEN AND KIDNAPPING A 5TH

 According to the affidavit, Ortiz told investigators that after Pena ran off, he picked up his last two victims, whose identities have not yet been released by authorities.